ublue-os/bazzite/README.md

 - BFQ I/O scheduler to prevent I/O starvation when installing games or during background duperemove processes.
 - TLS/SSL secured DNS and NTP by default <sup><sub>(This is a handheld PC you're likely to use on random public networks after all)</sub></sup>.
 - Applies SteamOS's kernel parameters and enables amd-pstate by default.
+- 64GB Steam Decks gain several improvements over SteamOS, including:
+    - Higher disk compression ratio for increased storage space and performance.
+    - Automatic duperemove greatly trims the size of compatdata
+    - Latest version of Mesa creating smaller shader caches and not requiring them to prevent stutter.
+    - Able to be booted even if the drive is full.

 To rebase an existing ostree system to this image: